tchapgouv/tchap-desktop/README.md

 - Install prerequisites (https://v2.tauri.app/start/prerequisites/)

-- Install sqlcipher for your platform, on Macos : brew install sqlcipher

 - Install Node and npm using a version manager like nvm.
 The frontend required a node version = 20.

-- If you want to build the project locally, on windows platform you may need to manually put the sqlcipher dll in the `src-tauri/` folder.
-See more about the install workflow in the github workflow section. (`.github/workflows`)

 ## Dev local using local frontend